the january garden chores

 It’s always good to pause on the cusp of the new year, and try to put some words to what will be the focus, or adjustments, in the garden ahead.

 “Dig in.”
-That’s my promise to myself in 2016, and my garden mandate, too.
-In 2015, I swore I’d finally tackle the long-neglected, oldest parts of the garden, right in front of the house.
-But the forces of nature had another task in mind, throwing me off course.
+That was the promise I made to myself in 2016, and my garden mandate, too.
+In 2015, I’d sworn to finally tackle the long-neglected, oldest parts of the garden, right in front of the house.
+But the forces of nature had another task in mind, throwing me off course…and it wasn’t until fall 2016 that I actually began the exhumation of the tangle of botanical bodies out there.
+Better late than never, right?

-I won’t forget my 2015 and 2014 mantras, though, which are sort of my forever ones: “Be thoughtful, keep weeding,” I’d said out loud last year at this time, with the “thoughtful” part standing for “thoughtful organic gardening,” as in thinking carefully before any action is taken.
+I won’t forget my 2015 and 2014 mantras either, which are sort of my forever ones: “Be thoughtful, keep weeding,” I’d said one recent year at this time, with the “thoughtful” part standing for “thoughtful organic gardening,” as in thinking carefully before any action is taken.
 A year earlier, I’d suggested, “More mulch, no spray,” another way to say: “Be kind!”

 regional chores links